 Google’s Keyword Planner has been the go-to keyword research tool of PPC management professionals for many years now.
-The recent rebranding of the Google AdWords platform as Google Ads has brought some changes to the Google Keyword Planner.
+The recent rebranding of the Google Ads platform as Google Ads has brought some changes to the Google Keyword Planner.
 Here are some tips to get you started on using the new, shinier, better version.

 Access with Inactive Account